monerodocs/md/docs/proof-of-work/cryptonight.md

 CryptoNight attempts to make memory access a bottleneck for performance ("memory hardness").
 It has three steps:

 1. Initialize large area of memory with pseudo-random data.
 This memory is known as the scratchpad.
-2. Perform numerous read/write operations at pseudo-random addresses on the scratchpad.
+2. Perform numerous read/write operations at pseudo-random (but deterministic) addresses on the scratchpad.
 3. Hash the entire scratchpad to produce the resulting value.

 ### Step 1: scratchpad initialization